cDaIryPOUV/ePat/README.md

 Variants from (1) to (4) are given a damage level score as defined by ePat, and those (5) will be gived a damage level score by PROVEAN.
 The damage level score defined by ePat is calculated with the following method.

-For each amino acid, calculate the damage level score when it is replaced by each of the 20 amino acids.
-The average of these damage level score is used as the damage level score for that frame.
+For each position, calculate the damage level score when it is replaced by each of the 20 amino acids.
+The average of these damage level score is used as the damage level score for that position.
-The minimum damage level score for each frame is the damage level score of this mutation.
+The maximum damage level score for each position is the damage level score of this mutation.

 ### 1. Mutations near splice junctions
 Calculate the damage level score defined by ePat in the range from the splice junction where the mutation occurs to the stop codon.